textpattern/textpattern.github.io/tags/tag-basics/core-short-tags.md

 ## Short-tag structure

-First let’s review some Textpattern tag basics, which includes how plugin tags are too.
+First let’s review some Textpattern tag basics, which includes how plugin tags are used too.
 Textpattern tag names can be single words (i.e. `name`), or compound names with underscores (i.e. `compound_name`).
 Tags can also be either [self-closing or container tags](self-closed-versus-container-tags).

 Short-tag structure only concerns tags (including plugin tags) with compound names, whether self-closing or used as containers.

 **Here’s the general rule:**
-If the short-tag functionality is enabled in [Preferences panel](https://docs.textpattern.com/administration/preferences-panel#enable-short-tag-support), which it is by default, and the tag has a compound name, you can:
+If the short-tag functionality is enabled in the [Preferences panel](https://docs.textpattern.com/administration/preferences-panel#enable-short-tag-support), which it is by default, and the tag has a compound name, you can:

 1. Remove the `txp:` prefix.
 2. Swap the first instance of underscore with `::`.